Zócalo: 20th century

 During the Decena Trágica (the ten days from 9 to 19 February 1913), the National Palace was bombarded from the nearby military fort, incidentally damaging the Zócalo.
 In 1914, the ash trees planted in the previous century (which meanwhile had grown considerably) were taken out; new footpaths, grassy areas, and garden space were created; and palm trees were planted in each corner of the plaza.

 The Zócalo was a meeting place for protests for 1 May.
 In 1968, students protested against the authoritarian measures taken by then-president Gustavo Díaz Ordaz.
 It was also the starting point of the marathon run in the 1968 Summer Olympics.
 The plaza deteriorated until, by the 1970s, all that was left were light poles and a large flagpole in the center.
 Then the ground was leveled again, the train tracks taken out, and the whole plaza cemented over.
 Automobile parking was prohibited and the plaza's shape was squared to 200 meters on each side.
 Later in the 1970s, the Zócalo was repaved with pink cobblestones; small trees protected by metal grates were planted; and small areas of grass were seeded around the flagpole.

 As the end of the twentieth century neared, the Zócalo, along with most of the city center (called the Colonia Centro) was in massive disrepair.
 This caused The Economist magazine to remark that the Zócalo and the area surrounding it "... should be one of the most compelling architectural destinations in the Americas.
 Instead, much of it is a slum of gutted buildings, dark and dirty streets blocked by milling vendors, and garbage-strewn vacant lots."

 In the late 1990s, Cuauhtémoc Cárdenas, then mayor of Mexico City, and Dr. Rene Coulomb, general director of the Historic Center Trust, launched a $300,000,000 renovation of the Zócalo and the surrounding city center, with the aim of attracting businesses and residents back to the area.
 There were plans to remove the iron grating separating the cathedral from the Zócalo, but there was so much public opposition to the idea that it was eventually scrapped.

 21st century

 In 2009, former mayor Marcelo Ebrard launched a campaign to perform maintenance works in the Historic Center (which, because of Congressional reduction of the annual budget of the local government, was largely supported with the money collected in the streets for that purpose by government officials).
 The campaign had satisfactory results.

 In 2010, a replica of the Angel de la Independencia was brought to Zócalo as a way of spreading out the protesters from the original Angel site.
 This is because the original site of the Angel is located in a financial area, with a high traffic flow, making policing more difficult than the Zócalo.

-A Day of the Dead parade has been held at the square since 2016 after the James Bond film Spectre featured a parade there.
+The Day of the Dead celebrations at the Zocalo have been a common event, and a formal parade has been held at the square since 2016 after the James Bond film Spectre featured a parade there.